Dietary Interventions for PCOS: One Size Doesn’t Fit All

 In this section, we’ll discuss a couple of common “musts” that aren’t necessarily as imperative as they’re made out to be.

-1. “You Have to Do Intermittent Fasting”
+1. “You MUST Do Intermittent Fasting”

 We are aware that a lot of people who are trying to manage their weight turn to intermittent fasting, and this can work well for many people.
-But, it’s not a method we’d recommend to most women with PCOS for a couple reasons.
+But, it’s not a method we’d recommend to most women with PCOS for a couple of reasons.

-The first reason is that most people who follow an intermittent fasting lifestyle tend to eat most of their food at the end of the day, but recent research has suggested that this may be counterproductive.1,10
+Firstly, most people who follow an intermittent fasting lifestyle tend to eat most of their food at the end of the day, but recent research has suggested that this may be counterproductive.1,10

 This study recruited 60 lean women with PCOS.
 They put all the women on a diet with the exact same number of daily calories, but they separated the women into two groups based on when during the day they got most of their calories.
-The 30 women in Group A received 980 calories at breakfast, 640 calories at lunch, and 190 calories at dinner.
-Those in Group B received 190 calories at breakfast, 640 calories at lunch, and 980 calories at dinner.1,10

-The study found that the participants in group A had much better metabolic markers after completing the diet than group B did.1,10
+The study found that the participants in Group A had much better metabolic markers after completing the diet than Group B did.1,10

 Just from eating their calories mostly in the morning, Group A saw a 7% improvement in blood glucose and a 54% improvement in insulin.
 Group A also saw their testosterone levels decrease by 50% and their levels of SHBG increase by 105%!
 Group B didn’t see any of these beneficial changes.1,10